songmeric/songmeric.github.io/_posts/2021-01-20-Following-the-Backend-Roadmap:-The-beginning.markdown

 So, welcome aboard on my journey to Full Stack Dev!

-Hopefully you guys use this series of post usefully in preparing for your own careers.
+Hopefully you guys take a good advantage of this series of posts for your own sake of career development.